-One course from: History 120 or History 210

-- 4. All prescribed requirements in the student's declared major(s)-concentration(s)-minor(s), as these are specified under each program.
+One course from: History 120 or History 210 - 4.
+All prescribed requirements in the student's declared major(s)-concentration(s)-minor(s), as these are specified under each program.
 Students who have matriculated in Fall 2003 and onwards should follow the major requirements listed in the present Catalog, unless the student has already taken courses for major requirements specified in previous Catalogs.
 Major courses marked with an asterisk may be taken to also meet part of the college's GER.
 Students are encouraged to consult the Student Handbook for more information on General Education Objectives. - 5.
 An overall GPA of 2.0 (C) or better. - 6.
 After fulfilling all GER/major/concentration requirements for their degree, students may use any residual courses up to the minimum graduation requirement of 40 courses in order to complete a second concentration, a minor, or even a double major.
 Students must fulfill all prescribed work in their declared major(s) concentration(s)-minor(s), but may use a common course required in more than one major or minor to satisfy the requirements of both programs, unless otherwise specified. - 7.
 Minimum Residency Requirement: According to NEASC Standards, students must complete at least one fourth of their undergraduate program, including advanced work in the major or concentration, at the institution award ing the degree.
 As a consequence, all candidates for an ACT degree must have been in residence at the College for at least the last two semesters of full-time instruction, assuming availability and equivalency of transferable courses. - 8.
-ACT's three undergraduate degree programs Business Administration, International Relations, and Business and Computing are validated by the University of Wales.
-Starting with Fall 2008, all entering students complete a single course of studies leading simultaneously to a dual degree: a U.S. degree from ACT accredited by NEASC and a European degree (validated Honors Diploma) awarded by the University of Wales.

-A student must meet a common set of degree requirements for the dual degree and one cannot obtain one degree without obtaining the other.
-All ACT degree requirements must be met in order to confer a Wales validated degree.
-Details on the suggested program of studies can be found under each Division.
+Starting with Fall 2013, all entering students complete a single course of studies leading simultaneously to a dual degree: a U.S. degree from ACT accredited by NEASC and a European degree (validated Honors Diploma) awarded by the British Open University: All four of ACT's undergraduate degree programs BA (Hons) Business Administration, BSc (Hons) Business Computing, BA (Hons) English and BA (Hons) International Relations are currently validated by The Open University.
+A student must meet a common set of degree requirements for the dual degree.
+All ACT degree requirements must be met in order to confer an Open University validated degree.
+Details on course offerings and program requirements can be found under each Division.

-Students are subject to all ACT academic policies and regulations and in addition are subject to the University of Wales regulations for the validated program of studies.
+Students are subject to all ACT academic policies and regulations and in addition are subject to the Open University regulations for the validated program of studies.
 The ACT Student Handbook includes all applicable policies and regulations.